andymeneely/project-timber-wolf/scenarios/scenarios.md

 * You may purchase 🔍 for $1k each
 * A maximum of two Characters may start on a given Entrance tile
 * No maximum on the number of Characters per Exit during Escape
+* Place the fake painting tokens on Characters to carry in during this phase.

 <div class="page-break"/>